 - "Temporary contamination - Ain't that a non-compensable shame?"
 Blog Post, American College of Environmental Lawyers, December 12, 2013.

 - "Environmental Aspects of Business Transactions," with B. Phillippi, Chapter 33, Volumes 45-46, Thomson Reuters Texas Practice, Environmental Law, 2013 and 2014.

-- "Impacts of Federal Environmental Laws on Oil and Gas Production," with M. Mendoza, presentation and article, National Oil and Gas Royalty Conference, Houston, Texas, October 22, 2013.
+- "Impacts of Federal Environmental Laws on Oil and Gas Production," with M. Mendoza, National Oil and Gas Royalty Conference, Houston, Texas, October 22, 2013.